photon1503/az-native/Demos/readme.md

 - Introduction to Microservices and Event Driven Applications
 - Building Blocks and Architecture Overview
-- Optimizing Services and Frontends for Containers
+- Optimizing Services and Front Ends for Containers
 - Hosting Microservices on Azure Kubernetes Services
 - Schemaless and Event Optimized Datastorage using Cosmos DB
 - Implementing Microservices using Durable Azure Functions